vishaldhiman28/Spoken-To-Written-English/README.rst

 +++++
 Note:
 +++++
-		**For Above input  paragraph the incorrect output was a result of improper use of spaces after '.' and ',' .
-          So corrently you have to keep in mind while writting the paragraph to consider proper use of spaces.
-          Beacuse this is not an intelligence based program this is simple rule based.
-          I will keep be updating the rules so that it can cover maximum cases.**
+	**For the Above input paragraph the incorrect output as a result of improper use of spaces after '.' and ','.
+So currently you have to keep in mind while writing the paragraph to consider proper use of spaces.
+Because this is not 	an intelligence-based program this is simple rule-based.
+I will keep being updating the rules so that it can cover 		maximum cases.**

 +++++